MarisaNicoleSloan/career-portfolio/breadcrumb-trail/README.md

 <b>User Research Results</b>

-We initiated this project with thorough user research, including user interviews and website analytics analysis.
-The data indicated that users frequently experienced difficulties in locating specific content and understanding their position within the website's structure.
-This research served as the foundation for our solution.
+Usability test results and web analytics analyses indicated that users frequently experienced difficulties in locating specific content and understanding their position within the website's structure.

 <b>Technical Challenges</b>

 *Handling Diverse Page Templates and URL Structures*

 One of the core challenges was handling diverse page templates with varying URL structures.
 For example, different sections of the website had URLs structured differently, making it challenging to extract meaningful breadcrumb information consistently.
-To tackle this, we implemented dynamic URL parsing.
-This feature automatically generates breadcrumb sequences, ensuring accuracy and consistency across the website.

 *Integration of GraphQL, Postgres, and React*